Use Windows, Linux on your Mac through virtualization

 VirtualBox is available to download online.
 It's available for Mac, Windows, Linux, and Solaris too.

-Who's this for: Open-source software is preferred by many computer users and for those folks, VirtualBox is a great choice.
+Who this is for: Open-source software is preferred by many computer users, and for those folks, VirtualBox is a great choice.
 Plus, it's free.

 What about Apple's Bootcamp?

 If you rather not use a third-party solution, consider Apple's Boot Camp.
 Built into macOS, the software isn't run on virtualization technology.
-Instead, it lets you boot your Mac into another operating system at startup, either a separate version of macOS or copy of Windows 8, Windows 8.1, or Windows 10.
+Instead, it lets you boot your Mac into another operating system at startup, either a separate version of macOS or a copy of Windows 8, Windows 8.1, or Windows 10.

+Note: Bootcamp does not work with Apple silicon Macs.
+All of the best Macs now on the market use Apple silicon.

-The biggest disadvantage of using Boot Camp over virtualization is that you can't access your primary operating system at the same time.
+The most significant disadvantage of using Boot Camp over virtualization is that you can't access your primary operating system simultaneously.
 This means, for example, you can't check your Apple Mail at the same time as you're using Windows.

 On the flip side, with Boot Camp, there's no hardware sharing.
-Therefore, only the active operating system is using your system's graphics card and processor.
-If you own an older Mac, you might experience a significant performance jump versus virtualization because of this.
+Therefore, only the active operating system uses your system's graphics card and processor.
+If you own an older Mac, you might experience a significant performance jump versus virtualization.

-Who's this for: If you want to run Windows nearly exclusively on your Mac, Boot Camp is almost certainly the choice for you.
+Who this is for: If you want to run Windows nearly exclusively on your Mac, Boot Camp is almost certainly the choice.
 If you plan on going back and forth often between Mac and Windows, pick another solution.

 About Windows licenses